ArseniyShestakov/hamster/content/post/yandexcodeleak.md

 * Travel - Like a Booking.com plus Airplane, Train and Bus tickets
 * Yandex360 - Like Google Workspaces for services on your own domain
 * Cloud - Probably not all infrastructure code was leaked.
+* Pay - Payment processing like Stripe, but with limited set of features
+* Metrika - Like Google Analytics

 And at least backend part of majority of other company services is there.
 Largest archive called "frontend" is yet to be explored.